aoifem1/IFTTT_to_AWS/README.md

 https://ifttt.com/maker_webhooks

-The following example shows you how to send a HTTP POST request to your AWS account at specific times everyday, and log this information to AWS DynamoDB.
+The following example shows you how to send a HTTP POST request to your AWS account at specific times everyday, and print this information to console.
 The setup involves the following steps:

 1. AWS RESTful API Development
 2. AWS Lambda Development
-3. AWS DynamoDB Development
-4. IFTTT Setup
+3. IFTTT Setup

 # 1. AWS RESTful API Development

 # 2. AWS Lambda

-# 3. AWS DynamoDB

-# 4. IFTTT Setup
+# 3. IFTTT Setup
 See Instructions on how to create IFTTT Applets

 https://help.ifttt.com/hc/en-us/articles/115010361388-How-do-I-create-an-Applet-